ugonnaagwu/practicechangeremote/Week 2/[ENG2.0] To Do sample app.md

 - Highlight how we create a function (`toggleTargetItem`) that will check if the item it's given is the one we want to toggle.
 If so, create a brand-new object literal with the `completed` field toggled; if it's not the item we want to toggle then hand that same object back via return.
 - Highlight how 'map' creates a new array; `toggleTargetItem` is used to get the unchanged original todo item or the brand-new copy of the toggled target item.
 - Highlight the object literal that we create and store into a local variable
-    - (This is easy to missin the 'everything jammed into a single statement' version - it's the { and } has a single field  inside it)
+    - (This is easy to missing the 'everything jammed into a single statement' version - it's the { and } has a single field  inside it)
 - Highlight how we set the 'todo' field in the object literal (because the new object needs to have the same shape as the existing state object)

 #### EXERCISE